 Perhaps this is why the locals liked to imagine themselves elsewhere.
 In Ireland, Holland or Virginia.
 There’s also a Canada West, and a Balaclava.
 Even more exotic, are two names of places that must seem rather hospitable from there: Gaza and Moon.
 One coastal place is called, quite specifically, Mid Dublin.

 A remarkable number of places have monosyllabic names.
-It’s as if we’ve stumbled on the Pompeii of toponymy.
+It’s as if we’ve stumbled on the Lascaux Cave of toponymy.
 We witness how people practised their name-giving skills, learning to vocalise before they could improvise.
 You can almost hear them scraping their throats as they point to specific locations, baptising them Woo, Too, Bu, Ha, How and Pow.
 A second set of monosyllabic place names is already more complex, self-aware.
 The key one is Yell, summarising what went before.
 A few seem bent on defining primary places, Ur-locations: Fleck, Nest, Junk, Loot, Grid, Gear, Wart.
 But what about Snap, or Sung?
 Maybe these are a third, even more evolved set of monosyllabics, one-word poems that transcend the places they denote.

 Quite a few places continue with poetic, even grandiose names.
 There’s Papa, and Lady.
 Pretty and Standpretty.
 Surreally, there’s a (fixed) location called The Trip.
 How about one called Freedom?
 Sounds nice.
 But there’s also Gravity, Littleness, Farewell, and a Fitful Head.